 - Assist the Board to discharge its responsibility to exercise due care, diligence and skill in relation to the Group's governance processes including assessing the adequacy of the Group's:

 - o financial reporting;

 - o regulatory disclosure reporting;

 - o accounting policies;

 - o financial management;

 - o internal control system;

 - o procurement process controls;

 - o risk management system;

+- o oversight of Group operational risk;

 - o systems for protecting Group assets;

 - o related party transactions; and

 - o compliance with applicable laws, regulations, standards and best practice guidelines as they relate to financial and non-financial disclosures.

 - Enhance the efficiency of the Board by allowing delegated issues to be discussed in sufficient depth and, where necessary, with appropriate independent advice.

 - Review management's letters of representation.

 - Ensure the adequacy of the internal control system for financial reporting integrity.

+- Facilitate the continuing independence of the external and internal auditors and enhancing the effectiveness of external and internal

-- Provide a formal forum for enhancing communication between the Board, senior financial management and external and internal auditors, ensuring there has been no unjustified restrictions or limitations placed on the auditors.
+- · Provide a formal forum for enhancing communication between the Board, senior financial management and external and internal

 - · Provide oversight of WIAL's risks to ensure they are identified, managed, treated and reported appropriately.